-Since the definition of commercial emails is so broad under the law, CAN-SPAM applies to all marketing emails, including those from business to business.
+Since the definition of commercial emails is so broad under the law, the act applies to all marketing emails, including those from business to business.

 How to avoid CAN-SPAM non-compliance

-- Use subject lines accurately reflecting your message.
+- Use subject lines that accurately reflect your message.

 - Make it clear your message is an ad.